usnistgov/ccu_validation_scoring/README.md

 CCU_scoring -h
 ```

-To get the command line options for a specific subcommand, use the subcommand `-h` flag.
+Use the `-h` flag on the subcommand to get the subcommand help manual.
 For example,

 ```bash
 CCU_scoring score-nd -h